What is a NAV?

 NAVs provide competition in a market which is inherently monopolistic.
 This can provide a number of benefits for society, end-customers and developers.
 The benefits include serving a site at a lower cost, facilitating multi-utility developer service and encouraging innovation.

 The scale of the market is relatively modest.
 Because of the wide range of benefits NAVs provide, we are actively encouraging an effective market through evidence-based policy.
-We have published a number of policy initiatives and documents with this aim, they can be found in the NAV publications section.
+We have published a number of policy initiatives and documents with this aim, they can be found in the NAV publications section of the website.

 A list of NAV appointees and our table of relevant NAV documents and links can be found in the boxes on the left-hand side of this page.

 You can subscribe to receive updates to the NAV register.